Full Moon December 2025: Cold Moon Meaning and Rituals

 Reflect and Accept

-Watch the candle flames and visualize it symbolically severing any negative ties to the past year.
+Watch the candle flame and visualize it symbolically severing any negative ties to the past year.
 Observe any emotions, sensations, or insights that come up during the ritual.
 Accept them with kindness; remember, this release is a step toward growth and renewal.

 Close with Gratitude